tll549/causal-probe/README.md

 For all probes,

 - `-reset_data 0` will skip the preprocessing, if a processed data is available.
-- `model_type base/large` controls whether to use BERT base or large.
+- `-model_type base/large` controls whether to use BERT base or large.

 For the first and the second probe,